Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - table: `string`
-  >the table to clear data from.
+  >The table to clear data from.

 Example: